kelledge/idkfa/README.md

 ## Background
 The opinions and choices reflected by this recipe are informed through over 4 years of operation within a startup setting.
-I wanted to encode the choices and opinions I have developed over this time frame in to an off-the-shelf that is approachable for any wanted to deploy a technology product.
+I wanted to encode the choices and opinions I have developed over this time frame in to an off-the-shelf product hat is approachable for anyone wanting to deploy a technology product.

+## Current Problems

+### Module Dependencies
+There are currently a good number of modules.
+Perhaps too many.
+The principle challenge with this many modules is managing their dependencies, and likewise the order in which they must be instantiated.
+For instance, it is not immediately obvious that global/users must be created before global/groups, nor that global/topics must be created before global/alarms.
+The number of modules is also a bit annoying at create time.

+### Configuration
+A number of important values are currently hard-coded.
+Especially region and state buckets.
+I am not certain how I want to go about addressing this at the moment, except to add a global configuration file.
+This will run in to problems with configurations wishing to diversify among multiple regions.

 ## Terraform
 https://github.com/awslabs/apn-blog